elva329/Laravel-Blog-Application/readme.md

+# Laravel-BlogApplication

-# This is a blog application that built using PHP Laravel framework.
+This is a blog application that built using PHP Laravel framework.

 It covers the following major functionalities: